Customer Data Platform

 - Data Collection: Instantly absorb customer data of various types and sources of information and interaction like websites, apps, email, etc.

-- Profile Unification: Consolidate all the information collected and form a complete customer profile
+- Profile Unification: CDP consolidate all the information collected and form a complete customer profile

-- Segmentation: Allow users to filter out customer groups out of the customer data collected
+- Segmentation: Users are able to filter out customer groups out of the customer data collected

-- Activation: Transmit the segmented data to other platform like email and social media for further usage
+- Activation: CDP transmit the segmented data to other platform like email and social media for further usage

 Benefits of CDP